Library Estate Appraisal Guide: Signed Books, Shelf Groups & Mixed Rare-Book Collections

 Move to the manuscript and archives guide if shelves contain correspondence, papers, ledgers, or broader documentary files.

-Use FAIR match intake when the family needs help separating item-level books from grouped shelves and archive material before engaging the final appraiser.
+Use FAIR match when the family needs help separating item-level books from grouped shelves and archive material before hiring.

 Does every signed book in an inherited library need its own appraisal?
-No. Some signed books justify individual review, especially meaningful association copies or scarce first printings, but many can be triaged into shelf groups if the signature does not materially change the market tier.
+No. Some signed books justify individual review, especially association copies or scarce first printings.
+Many others can be grouped if the signature does not materially change the market tier.

 When should a shelf group be valued together?
 When the books are coherent by subject, author, format, or provenance and most copies are not individually exceptional.
-Strong outliers can still be pulled out for separate treatment.
+Strong outliers can still be pulled out.

 What if the library mixes books with letters or family papers?
-That often changes the scope.
-The appraiser may treat part of the property as manuscript or archive material rather than forcing everything into a book-only assignment.
+That can change the scope.
+The appraiser may treat part of the property as manuscript or archive material instead of forcing everything into a book-only assignment.

 Can a library estate appraisal be started online?
 Often yes.
-Many estates begin with remote shelf photos, representative close-ups, and inventory files.
-Large, fragile, or high-value libraries may still require on-site review after the first scoping pass.
+Many estates start with shelf photos, representative close-ups, and inventory files.
+Large, fragile, or high-value libraries may still need on-site review after scoping.

 Where can I find a specialist for an inherited rare-book library?
-Start with FAIR's rare-books specialty directory or use FAIR's match service if the library is mixed, archive-adjacent, or needs item-versus-collection scoping before you hire the final appraiser.
+Start with FAIR's rare-books specialty directory or use FAIR match if the library is mixed, archive-adjacent, or needs item-versus-collection scoping before you hire.